javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/article.md

 }
 ```

-The loop became identical to `while (i < 3)`.
+This makes the loop identical to `while (i < 3)`.

-We can actually remove everything, thus creating an infinite loop:
+We can actually remove everything, creating an infinite loop:

 ```js
 for (;;) {